Dessybabybaby/linkedin-content-scheduler/README.md

 **Problem:** Content creators and marketers spend 3–5 hours weekly on LinkedIn manually posting every day, context-switching between creation and publishing, and missing optimal posting windows.
 That is 15–20 hours of prime creative time wasted per month.

 **Solution:** This n8n workflow enables batch content creation inside Google Sheets, then auto-publishes to LinkedIn at scheduled times.
-Write 7 posts on Sunday, and the workflow handles Mon–Sun publishing automatically — tracking status, logging post URLs, and flagging failures for review.
+Write 7 posts on Sunday, and the workflow handles Mon–Sun publishing automatically, tracking status, logging post URLs, and flagging failures for review.

 **Technology:**
 - n8n (workflow orchestration — self-hosted or cloud)